 他三点钟会到了。 (tā sān diǎn zhōng huì dào le.)
 He will probably arrive at 3pm.

 我打算去学游泳。(wǒ dǎ suàn qù xué yóu yǒng.)
 I am planning to learn how to swim.

 我准备出国。(wǒ zhǔn bèi chū guó.)
 I am preparing to go abroad.

 Negation with 不 and 没 (有)

-没 (有) (méi yǒu) is used when expressing objectivity and therefore can only be used for the past and present time. 不 (bù) is used to express a subjective wishes or expectation and can be used for past, present and future time.
+没 (有) (méi yǒu) is used when expressing objectivity and therefore can only be used for the past and present time. 不 (bù) is used to express a subjective wish or expectation and can be used for past, present, and future time.

 今天他没来。(jīn tiān tā méi lái.)
 He has not come today. (objective)